-Praised for “her natural warmth matched equally by innate lyricism” (Opera Canada) and “glittering brilliance with her soaring top notes,” (Opera Canada), Canadian soprano Nicole Leung most recently concluded her residency as an Emerging Artist with Opera on the Avalon for the 24/25 season.
-This season, she also made debuts with the Calgary Philharmonic Orchestra, Toronto City Opera, and was a laureate of Les Jeunes Ambassadeurs Lyriques.
-In March 2025, Nicole covered the lead soprano role of Orsia in Opera Parallèle’s world premiere of The Pigeon Keeper in San Francisco as well as Gilda in Pacific Opera Victoria’s production of Rigoletto in April.
-This August, Nicole will be performing as soprano soloist with Edmonton Opera in its Opera Al Fresco Concert and looks forward to singing Soprano in The House with Ammolite Opera in Rocking Horse Winner.
+Praised for “her natural warmth matched equally by innate lyricism” (Opera Canada) and “glittering brilliance with her soaring top notes,” (Opera Canada), Canadian soprano Nicole Leung most recently performed as Soprano in The House with Ammolite Opera (Rocking Horse Winner) and as soprano soloist with Edmonton Opera in its Opera Al Fresco Concert.
+She concluded her 24/25 season as an Emerging Artist with Opera on the Avalon and also made debuts with the Calgary Philharmonic Orchestra, Toronto City Opera, and was a laureate of Les Jeunes Ambassadeurs Lyriques.
+In March 2025, she covered Orsia in Opera Parallèle’s world premiere The Pigeon Keeper, followed by covering Gilda in Pacific Opera Victoria’s production of Rigoletto.

-Nicole is an alumna of the McPhee Artist Development Program at Calgary Opera, where she spent the past two seasons.
+Nicole is an alumna of the McPhee Artist Development Program at Calgary Opera (2022-2024).
 While at Calgary Opera, she made her professional debut as Adina in L’elisir d’amore, as well as sang the roles of Barbarina (Le Nozze di Figaro), Frasquita (Carmen), Héro (Béatrice et Bénédict), and Delia (Stone Soup).
 She is also an alumna of Festival Napa Valley as a Manetti Shrem Vocal Fellow, where she covered Adina, as well as an alumna of The Banff Centre for Arts and Creativity, where she sang Ofglen in a workshop of The Handmaid’s Tale.

 A graduate of the Yale School of Music, Ms. Leung was seen as Rosalba in Florencia en el Amazonas, Adina in L’elisir d’amore, and Morgana in Alcina.
 She sang the role of Amy in a workshop of the world-premier opera The Snowy Day by Joel Thompson and libretto by Andrea Davis Pinkney, commissioned by Houston Grand Opera.
 Within the Yale Opera Scenes Program, she was seen in Falstaff (Nanetta), Le Comte Ory (Comtesse Adèle), Ariadne auf Naxos (Naiad), Béatrice et Bénédict (Héro), La Rondine (Lisette), Der Rosenkavalier (Sophie), and La Bohème (Musetta).
 In addition to operatic performances, Ms. Leung appeared as Soprano Soloist with Waterbury Symphony Orchestra in their Mozart Requiem performance and as Soprano Soloist in Beethoven’s Chorale Fantasy with the Yale Philharmonia.